Altinity/clickhouse-regression/README.md

 > Note that you need to end the filtering pattern with `/*` to run all the steps inside the test.

-For more information, please see [Filtering](https://testflows.com/handbook/#Filtering) section in the [TestFlows Handbook].
+For more information, please see the [Filtering](https://testflows.com/handbook/#Filtering) section in the [TestFlows Handbook].

 ### [How To Debug Why Test Failed](#table-of-contents)

 #### [Step 1: find which tests failed](#table-of-contents)

-If [TestFlows] check does not pass you should look at the end of the `test_run.txt.out.log` to find the list of failing tests.
+If the [TestFlows] check does not pass you should look at the end of the `test_run.txt.out.log` to find the list of failing tests.
 For example,

 ```bash